 WHAT WE'VE BEEN DOING POST-HURRICANE MARIA AND HOW YOU CAN HELP US

 Leading up to Maria on Monday September 18 and Tuesday September 19 we were in contact with: each of the seven foster parents who are taking care of kids assigned to our program; the Director at Queen Louise Home; and the staff at Virgin Islands Behavioral Services.
 As soon as we had cell phone service after the storm we began reaching out to these same folks to see how they fared during the storm.
 Most reported that the kids slept through this terrifying experience thank God.
 One foster parent lost the roof and everybody took on a lot of water that had to be cleaned up.

-Of particular concern was that foster parents had not received their September (and later their October) foster care checks.
-This left our children in homes with limited income at a time when cash was a necessity.
+Of particular concern was that foster parents had not received their September (and later their October, November, or December) foster care checks on time.
+This left our children more vulnerable, in homes with limited income at a time when cash was a necessity.
 You needed cash for ice to keep food cold; for generator fuel; for laundromats; for cleaning supplies, and even for rent as the month went on.
 Efforts were made to contact the Department of Human Services to secure these funds for our families but our requests seemed to fall on deaf ears until we secured the assistance of Senator Nellie O'Reilly.
-With her assistance we finally saw September checks issued in late October.
-No idea when October checks will be distributed...
+With her assistance we finally saw September checks issued in late October and the October check the last week of November.
+We are still in the dark as to when November and Decmeber checks will be distributed...

 While working to get the checks issued we knew we just had to jump in and HELP whether we were ready with a budget or not!